Skip to main content

 3. In the left panel, click the virtual machine to view the live quota consumption.

-5. In the new window, view the following:
+5. In the new window, view the following.

-• . kilobytes received.
+• IN : Ammount of kilobytes received.

 Edit Quotas Consumption in a Virtual Machine